 India is the second-most populous country in the world with over 1.2 billion people.
 Once a British colony, India has emerged as the world's largest democracy and an emerging market.
-Whether you're looking to partner with an existing business in India or simply looking to reach Indian customers using a website here are few important considerations for targeting an Indian Audience.
+Whether you're looking to partner with an existing business in India or only looking to reach Indian customers using a website, here are few important considerations for targeting an Indian Audience.

 The Indian subcontinent is home to great linguistic diversity.
 The People's Linguistic Survey of India found over 780 languages spoken in India, with about 122 of them spoken by over 10,000 people.
 While the Eighth Schedule of the Indian Constitution recognizes 22 languages, Hindi and English are the languages used by India's Central Government.
 Hindi is the fourth most widely spoken language in the world and the most commonly spoken in India.
 English in India uses English (UK) spelling due to its roots with colonization.
 Indians mostly use English as a second or third language.
 Theo twenty-nine states and seven union territories of India can choose which language they want for their official language.
 In north-central India – known as the Hindi Belt – Hindi is the official language and the majority language in this region.